ThinhBNguyen/Weather-App/README.md

 # Weather-App
 Web Application that makes calls to Openweathermap Api and display weather information by city.

-Meant as an excercise project to learn Spring Boot, HTTP requests, JSON to POJOs mapping.
+I created this project to practice Spring MVC and learn Spring Boot, HTTP requests, JSON to POJOs mapping.